dagraham/nts-dgraham/README.md

         command_add: gvim  + {filepath}

     The first command, e.g.,  is for editing in session mode and invokes gvim with the '-f' switch.
 This switch blocks _nts_ until gvim is closed and, when this happens, _nts_ will reload the data files to reflect any changes.
 The '+{linenum}' and '{filepath}' arguments will be replaced by _nts_ before the command is executed by the relevant line number and filepath.

+### Organizing with Paths and Tags

+A reference section for all the stuff I want to remember, but usually can't, is very helpful to me.

+        └── reference
+            ├── entertainment
+            │   ├── books.txt
+            │   ├── movies.txt
+            │   └── quotations.txt
+            └── programming
+                ├── markdown.txt
+                ├── python.txt
+                └── vim.txt

+Another example would be a journal section for monthly notes

+        └── journal
+            ├── 2021
+            │   ├── 10.txt
+            │   ├── 11.txt
+            │   └── 12.txt
+            └── 2022
+                ├── 01.txt
+                ├── 02.txt
+                └── 03.txt

+or one for projects

+        └── projects
+            ├── etm
+            │   ├── advocacy.txt
+            │   ├── bugs.txt
+            │   └── ideas.txt
+            └── nts
+                ├── advocacy.txt
+                ├── bugs.txt
+                └── ideas.txt

+For tags,  using the _GTD_ (Getting Things Done) classifiers is handy:

+now
+: action required as soon as possible

+next
+: action needed when time permits

+delegated joe
+: assigned to joe for action but follow up still required

+someday
+: review from time to time for possible action

+Better, if you use '!now', '#next', '%delegated joe' and '>someday' or, better still, just '!', '#', '% joe' and '>', then these tags will always appear as the top branches in tag view because of the way these special characters are sorted.

+One of the nice things about tags is that they are so easy to change.
+When you've taken care of a 'now' item, e.g., just remove the tag or change the tag to '~completed' or '~' and it will still appear in tags view but now at the bottom.

+Other ideas for tags from _GTD_ involve contexts such as 'home', 'office', 'shop', 'phone', and so forth.

 ### Installation